back

 resonances strongly influence haptics.
 Inelasticity or resistance dampen resonances.

-Haptics here will be only those controlled by SimHub ShakeIt Bass Shakers Audio Output,
+Haptics here will be those controlled by SimHub ShakeIt Bass Shakers Audio Output,

 ... which only work for properly configured Windows Audio.